 Managing multiple projects, budgets, and tasks is essential for a manager to be effective, but these responsibilities shouldn’t overshadow the importance of team morale and engagement.
-Research notes only 15 percent of workforce members feel motivated—and that’s a problem.
+Research notes that only 20 percent of workforce members feel motivated—and that’s a problem.

 If you’re having trouble creating a team culture of productivity and engagement, CMOE has you covered.
-In this post, we’ll explore the essence of team drive and how to motivate your team as a project manager.
+This post will explore the essence of team drive and how to motivate your team as a project manager.

 Team motivation is important for the following reasons: